 In a nutshell, CPI may be great at shaking corrupt governments in the headlines but rather useless for reform, due to its non-transparent, non-specific and non-actionable nature.
 The CPI or its twin sister, World Bank Control of Corruption (CoC), built on a similar methodology with more refined stats, are too slow to recognize fundamental changes within countries, nor do they provide explanations as to why countries change or what they can do to better themselves.

-To overcome this, the EU FP7 ANTICORRP (www.anticorrp.eu) project designed a fact-based indicator modelled on elements conducive to control of corruption in a society.
+To overcome this, the EU FP7 ANTICORRP (also see www.anticorrp.eu) project designed a fact-based indicator modelled on elements conducive to the control of corruption in a society.
 The result is a new index based on six components, which is available for 105 countries.
 This new index can be found at integrity-index.org.

 All of the index policy areas are transparent and can be influenced by human agency.
 The index, which does correlate highly with CPI and COC, but also with fact-based indicators such as non-competitive tenders in the European Union (according to Tender Electronic database, TED), shows that Estonia scores better than France, due to its superior judicial independence, and Belgium, due to more fiscal transparency.

-A recent article published in a supplement of the leading scientific journal Nature argues that the time has come to move to some evidence based anticorruption.
+A recent article published in a supplement of the leading scientific journal Nature argues that the time has come to move to some evidence-based anti-corruption.
 Shaking corrupt governments is great, and CPI, and the media using it, has achieved this much and done a great job.
-But we need to move towards more specific progress indicators if the tremble subsequently paves a path leading to better governance.
+But we need to move towards more specific progress indicators if we want the tremor this has created also to pave a path leading to better governance.
 Never before has such a large global constituency existed to endorse such a path.

 Read more on the methodology of the index for public integrity here: http://link.springer.com/article/10.1007/s10610-016-9324-z